AxelSeanCP/LaundryApp/Backend/README.md

 ## Features

+- **Add Organizations**: Add new laundry organization.
+- **Add Users**: Add new users with username and password, related to an organization
+- **Add Login and Logout Feature**: Securely authenticate and deauthenticate users.
 - **Add Members**: Add new members by entering their name and phone number.
 - **View Members**: Retrieve a list of all members.
 - **Edit Members**: Update member details.